 • Delays in reaching motor milestones like rolling over, sitting, or crawling

-• Persistent primitive reflexes beyond the normal age
+• Persistent infant reflexes (such as Moro reflex) past the normal age

 Symptoms by Type of Cerebral Palsy